-The “ripples” are curved garden mounds made from burying Christmas trees and branches in compost and topsoil.
+The garden mounds will be made from burying Christmas trees and branches in compost and topsoil.
 This method of garden construction is called “Hugelkultur” and is a great way to use tree debris to create a self-fertilizing system that requires little water once established.
 The community discussed planting these hugelmounds with crops that are harder to grow in small garden plots.
 The group agreed that each of the three garden mounds would be planted differently: one will have corn, one will be a pumpkin patch, and one will be a mix of annual flowers to attract pollinators and raspberries and blackberries.
 Spreading herbs may be planted at the base of the garden mounds.
 Community Gardener Jorge committed to being the primary farmer for the corn, and the point people for the blackberry/raspberry/ flower bed and the pumpkin patch have yet to be identified.
 Let us know if you are interested!
 We realize that the success of this project lies in the commitment of community members who will regularly visit, pull weeds, and water the plants.

 The revised design also creates a space for gathering, which was emphasized at the first design review conversation in December.
 Community Gardeners asked for space to have workshops, concerts, garden parties and a place for kids to play while adults work in the garden.
 The sculptural water drop bench is the center of that gathering space, so people can have a place to sit and relax.
 Cushions for the bench and more seating would be available in a shed, similar to the ones at the Community Farm and the other Gardens.
 In the proposed design, the shed provides a structure on which we could grow grapes, and having a grape arbor over the shed will also serve to keep it cool in the summer.